The OUUC Health and Safety Task Force

 Anyone who tests positive for COVID and has been on OUUC premises in the prior two weeks must notify the church administrator.

-The Capacity Task Group is anxious to receive input from the congregation regarding our approach to developing a plan and the components of it presented above.
+The OUUC Health and Safety Task Force welcomes input and questions from the congregation regarding our approach to developing a plan and its components.
 Please contact any of the members of the Group or provide written comments to our Administrator, Darlene Sarkela, who will forward them on to us.
+[Updated, January 2022, Pat Sonnenstuhl]

 Stay safe and healthy!